 1. Myth: I can use credit card statements to support my tax claims.

-Fact: This one drives accountants a tad mad.
-Business credit cards definitely have their uses, and credit card statements provide some information.
-Still, though, they’re not a replacement for receipts and they definitely won’t stand up in an audit.
+Fact: This one drives accountants mad.
+Business credit cards have their uses, and credit card statements provide some information, but they’re still not a replacement for receipts and they definitely won’t stand up in an audit.

 The problem is that credit card statements show the total amount you spent at a store, but they don’t show what you actually bought.
 To prove something is a business expense, you need to show what you bought.
 On an item level.
-In other words, ya need the receipt.
+In other words, you need the receipt.

 Think about it this way: If you go to Staples and buy a card reader for your business for $50, then the only thing your credit card statement will show is that you spent $50 at Staples.
 That money could have been spent on anything, personal or business related.
 You could have purchased bird food.
 Seriously, they sell that at Staples.
 And unless you’re running a zoo out of your house, this doesn’t count as a business expense.
 A receipt provides the item-level details to prove that what you bought was actually a business expense.